oap-project/gazelle_plugin/docs/index.md

 spark.sql("select * from orders where o_orderdate > date '1998-07-26'").show(20000, false)
 ```

-The result should show up on Spark console and you can check the DAG diagram with some Columnar Processing stage.
+The result should showup on Spark console and you can check the DAG diagram with some Columnar Processing stage.
 Native SQL engine still lacks some features, please check out the [limitations](./limitations.md).

 ## Performance data